nicanderhanna/SmartCalendarBackend/ReadMe.txt

+# Smart Calander Backend v 0.1

 This is the backend service for the Smart Calendar application.
 It is responsible for scheduling tasks and calculating the best available time slots based on the constraints of each task.
-The backend is built with Python using FastAPI (or Flask if applicable) and is deployed on Render.com.
+The backend is built with Python using FastAPI and is deployed on Render.com.

 It exposes a single main endpoint:
 POST /schedule.